 Finally, it is worth pointing out that we are still just at the beginning of the age of Chinese consumers.
 Seven or eight years ago, nobody really talked about them outside of Asia.
 They weren’t impacting tourist numbers everywhere.
 They weren’t the world’s largest car, smartphone and gambling markets.
 Hollywood executives didn’t kowtow to them.

 But in the past 5 years, Chinese consumers have emerged as a major economic phenomenon.
 So imagine how important they will be in 2025.
 China 2025 is a subject I spend a lot of time researching.
 I think it is going to be a massive change from today.
 Here some final facts for you to consider.

 - Chinese outbound tourists already exceed 110M per year and constitute over 50% of tourism in Asia.
 By 2025, even at conservative estimates of 4% growth, Chinese outbound tourism will exceed 150M people per year.

 - By 2025, there will be over 1B Chinese living in cities.
 At that point, Chinese urbanites will be larger than the populations of North and South America combined.

-- By 2025, there will also be over 250M Chinese middle class families.
+- By 2025, there will also be 200-250M Chinese middle class families.
 This is really the number to remember.
-This rising Chinese middle class is going to change almost everything.
+This rising Chinese middle class is going to change most everything.

 What this means for markets and businesses around the globe is that they can now be directly impacted by what is discussed at dinner tables, in offices and especially online in China.
 My recommendation is to start paying closer attention to those conversations.

-As for United Airlines, Chinese consumers gave them a surprise beating this week.
+As for United Airlines, Chinese consumers gave them a surprise beating.
 As United prides itself on having more direct US-China flights than any other airline, they will probably re-assess fairly quickly.
 Welcome to the new normal.